Dog Orphans could not continue without it’s volunteers!

 - There is also laundry, yard maintenance, and general house cleaning that needs to be done on a regular basis.

-*Volunteers must first fill out a short application/release and have it signed by a parent/guardian if under the age of 18.
-You must be at least 14 to volunteer
+*Volunteers must first fill out an application/release and have it signed by a parent/guardian if under the age of 18.
+You must be at least 14 to volunteer.

 *In the past we allowed individuals under 14 to come and volunteer while being accompanied by a parent, but do to liability issues, the Board of Directors has put forth that volunteers must be at least 14 with or without the presence of a parent/guardian.